UnB-KnEDLe/experiments/members/jose_reinaldo/NER_code/README.md

 - --dataset_format : Format of the dataset (e.g. iob1, iob2, iobes)

 ### Embedding parameters
-- --embedding_path : Path to load pretrained embeddings from
+- --embedding_path : Path to load pretrained embeddings from (only .kv files supported so far)

 - --augment_pretrained_embedding : Indicates whether to augment pretrained embeddings with vocab from training set')